The Lookalike (2014 film): Production

-Australian film producer Kaine Harling green-lighted the film into pre-production in early 2012.
+Australian film producer Kaine Harling greenlit the film into pre-production in early 2012.

 Principal photography took place from December 3, 2012, to January 18, 2013, in New Orleans and the Bahamas.
 Filming was previously set to begin on November 26, 2012.

 On February 8, 2013, Arclight Films acquired the international rights to The Lookalike.
 On November 11, 2013, Well Go USA Entertainment acquired the North American rights to the film.
 It was released theatrically and on Digital HD in the United States on November 7, 2014.